Protecting Your Business’ Accounts from Financial Fraud

 By Edward Kraemer, Senior Vice President, Chief Information Security Officer

-Small business financial fraud is on the upswing in the U.S. According to PwC, opens in a new window38 percent of small businessesopens PDF file experienced fraud in the last 24 months, with one in four reporting a $1 million loss.
+Small business financial fraud is on the upswing in the U.S. According to PwC, 38 percent of small businesses experienced fraud in the last 24 months, with one in four reporting a $1 million loss.
 Wire transfer fraud is up considerably in small- and medium-sized businesses because they are a target-rich environment.
-And, with cyber security risks commanding the attention of small businesses, many have neglected the threat of old fashion check fraud, which opens in a new windowcost U.S. businesses nearly $20 billion in 2021.
+And, with cyber security risks commanding the attention of small businesses, many have neglected the threat of old fashion check fraud, which cost U.S. businesses nearly $20 billion in 2021.

 To prevent financial fraud, businesses must be their own first line of defense, starting with recognizing the potential for fraud and then taking measures to minimize the threat.